superstarlifter/doc/docs/how_to/stage_progression_charts.md

 ## Stage progression charts

-Because StarLifter records changes to your opportunity data, we are able to show how your opportunities progress over time using Sankey and Funnel charts.
+Because StarLifter records changes to your data, we are able to show how your opportunities progress over time using Sankey and Funnel charts.

 ### Set your stage progression order